• Skip to main content

 Many chicken and dumpling purists don’t believe in adding any vegetables to the broth, arguing that all you need is chicken and the dumplings.
 I think the carrots and celery add a nice crunch and flavor, not to mention a few vitamins and minerals.
 So, I like to include them, but you decide.

-Yes, chicken and dumplings can be frozen in an airtight container for up to three months.
-Let them thaw overnight and then reheat the next day.
+Yes, homemade chicken and dumplings can be frozen in an airtight container for up to three months.
+Let it thaw overnight, then reheat it in a saucepan over medium heat on the stove the next day.

 • Instead of boxed or canned stock, I like and use jarred Better Than Bouillon Roasted Chicken Base, which is mixed with boiling water to make chicken stock.
 Each eight-ounce jar makes 38 cups of stock.